e271828e/Flight.jl/prototypes/kernel/README.md

 ## What is deliberately absent

-**Increment 4 — hierarchy and assemblies:** `AbstractComponent` and class by declaration shape (`child_connections` the assembly marker, any leaf declaration a primitive's, §8.5), children as component-typed struct fields with field names as path segments, wiring derived from `child_connections`/`input_connections`/`output_connections` (§8.6), and a flatten pass feeding the executor unchanged — assemblies are virtual for execution (§10.5).
-Retires the first two stand-ins below.

 **Increment 5 — multi-rate:** the harmonic grid, the two-register `sample_times` declaration (`Relative` composing affinely down the tree, `Absolute` severing and re-seeding), its compilation to one `(D, Φ)` pair per component, the `Relative(1)` default, rate scopes (§8.7) and the boundary sweep's `(idx - Φ) % D` gate (D-185; the one-arg phase-body arity exists and is exercised, but gates nothing yet).
-At `D = 1, Φ = 0` the gate is identically true, so both increments must leave increment 3's tests passing — unchanged in semantics, restated over increment 4's entry surface.
+At `D = 1, Φ = 0` the gate is identically true, so it must leave increment 3's tests passing — as increment 4 did, restating them unchanged in semantics over the new entry surface.

-Beyond those: events (guards, handlers, `project`, localization), computed connections, auto-published ports, §9.5's always-on conformance check, §13.2's diagnostic framing (build errors here are a plain `BuildError` with a good message, not the structured carrier), and the entire runtime periphery.
+Beyond those: events (guards, handlers, `project`, localization), computed connections and the §8.8 helpers (`input_passthrough` and the generic-holding sugar), visibility enforcement (§8.3), did-you-mean suggestion lists (an error names the offender plainly), auto-published ports, §9.5's always-on conformance check, §13.2's diagnostic framing (build errors here are a plain `BuildError` with a good message, not the structured carrier), and the entire runtime periphery.

 ## Stand-ins: where the prototype's shape is not the spec's